-Russell Fellows are upperclass Honors students who volunteer to return to the Russell Complex and mentor the Honors freshmen.
-"Mentoring" includes advising freshmen about courses and faculty, helping the freshmen adjust to college life, and planning on-campus activities and off-campus excursions, including trips to New York City, Annapolis, Philadelphia, Baltimore, and Washington for athletic events, concerts, museum tours, and theatre performances.
+Russell Fellows are upperclass Honors students who live in the Russell Complex and mentor the Honors freshmen.
+Russell Fellows help the freshmen adjust to college life, and plan on-campus activities and off-campus excursions, including trips to New York City, Philadelphia, Baltimore, and Washington for athletic events, concerts, museum tours, and theatre performances.